greyshirtguy/VICREO-Listener/README.md

 For mac, when the executable opens as a textfile. chmod +x &lt;yourfile&gt;, it will make it excecutable.

+For mac, when you need the path of a file, right-click on the file and when you see the menu, press and hold Alt to be able to copy the full path.

 ----

 For additional actions, please raise a feature request on [GitHub](https://github.com/JeffreyDavidsz/VICREO-Listener/issues).